-After a career best finish for SS Green Light Racing, drivers Gray Gaulding and Ray Black Jr. sit 14th place and 20th place respectively in the NASCAR Xfinity Series points standings.
-With Talladega in the rear view, the team will shift the focus to the "Monster Mile."
-Coverage of the Allied Steel Buildings 200 from Dover will begin Saturday May 4th at 1:30 PM ET on FS1.
+SS Green Light Racing drivers Gray Gaulding and Ray Black Jr. are currently 13th and 17th respectively in the NASCAR Xfinity Series points standings.
+With Watkins Glen in the books, the teams will shift their attention to another road course with Mid-Ohio next on the agenda.
+Coverage of the B&L Transport 170 at Mid-Ohio will begin Saturday August 10th at 3:00 PM ET on NBCSN.

 SS Green Light Racing PR

 Opportunity knocked for Austin Cindric after a mechanical failure knocked Kyle Busch out of Saturday’s Zippo 200 at Watkins Glen International.

 And after Cindric and road course ace AJ Allmendinger traded knocks on the final two laps of the NASCAR Xfinity Series race, Cindric—on fresher tires—emerged the winner for the first time in his career.

 Following post-race inspection, Allmendinger’s No. 10 Kaulig Racing Chevrolet was disqualified for a rear height violation, dropping Allmendinger to last place in the running order.
 But fans left the track with the memory of an intense battle over the closing laps.

 When NASCAR called the sixth caution on Lap 69 of 82, Brian Wilson, crew chief on Cindric’s No. 22 Team Penske Ford, made a courageous call that later proved decisive.
 Wilson brought Cindric from the lead to pit road for fresh tires, dropping the 20-year-old driver to ninth in the running order for a restart on Lap 73.